D4vis24/stokpot-support/privacy.md

 ## Children's Privacy

-Stockpot is not intended for children under 13.
+Stokpot is not intended for children under 13.
 We do not knowingly collect personal information from children under 13.
 If you believe we have collected information from a child under 13, please contact us.

 ## Security